 - Core module Y

 This module is taught over two compulsory residential weekends plus up to six twilight sessions via webinar.
-Assignments consist of a 1000 word equivalent academic poster, outlining a proposed research project, focusing upon a whole school area for development in Primary English and a 4000 word research project where the proposed research is carried out and analysed, drawing conclusions which develop the teaching of English in a whole school context.
+Assignments consist of a 1000 word (equivalent) poster and presentation, followed by a 4000 word small scale research project, focusing on an area of development across the whole setting in which you are teaching.
+This is then analysed and critiqued against academic reading, drawing conclusions as to how best to develop the teaching of English in a whole school context.
 This is a compulsory module.

 Methods of Learning

-- assessment tasks based on linking your own classroom with theory and research
+You will complete two written tasks for each module, based on linking your own classroom experience with theory and research.

-Students undertaking this course will leave being experts in the field of primary English, therefore enabling them to lead this subject successfully in a primary setting.
+When you have completed this course you will be an expert in the field of primary English, enabling you to lead this subject successfully in a primary education setting, impacting directly on the teaching and learning of English across your whole school.

 How to apply